DidierVDVoort/AE4350_Flight_Control_RL/README.md

 - `dqn_sensitivity.py`: Hyperparameter and environment sensitivity analysis
 - `method_comparison.py`: Performance comparison between both methods

+A quick note: in the `sim.py` file, there is some commented out code that was meant to be used when having different aircraft types in the environment.
+However, in the end it was opted to only have 'helicopters', which do not require runways, but only helipads.
+Nonetheless, in case I ever decide to extend this project after its deadline to also include different types of aircraft, the code is still there!

 ## Usage

 1. Train a DQN agent: `python dqn_train.py`